fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 docker compose -f docker-compose.dev.yml up
 ```

-Now that we may have multiple it's useful.
+Now that we may have multiple compose files, it's useful.

 Now start the MongoDB with _docker compose -f docker-compose.dev.yml up -d_.
 With _-d_ it will run it in the background.
 You can view the output logs with _docker compose -f docker-compose.dev.yml logs -f_.
 There the _-f_ will ensure we <i>follow</i> the logs.